I1820/I1820/README.md

 PM requires only MongoDB to persist things and projects data.

+## Assets
+An asset is a new concept that is added recently to PM. assets are sensors or actuators that are connected into things.
+Assets can send or receive data based on their kind.

 ## Up and Running

 To use this module you can use its docker or build from source